esunwookim619/bestClashPlayers/README.md

   ![Clash Royale wireframe](assets/wireframe.png)

   The globe allows the user to visualize the locations of the top ranked players.
 The pie charts can be toggled to see the different stats of each player.
 The text (c) under each pie chart will display the actual number data from the pie chart along with the player's best trophy score.
 The text on the far right (d) lists more detailed instructions to help the user navigate through the page.

-### Architecture and Technologies
-  Best Clash Royale Players is built with:
-  * D3.js for interactive visualization
-  * Javascript to retrieve data
-  * Webpack to bundle and serve up various scripts

 ### Implementation Timeline